jayinc/docs/content/client-libraries/ios/usage-guide/_index.md

 }
 ```

 You can define whichever methods you consider useful in your delegate, according to your logic.
-These methods can be handy if you would like to perform e.g. incremental searches or UI updates, where you use e.g. entities to filter throught a list of items and save the filtered results and then filter them again once more entities arrive.
+These methods can be handy if you would like to perform e.g. incremental searches or UI updates, where you use e.g. entities to filter through a list of items and save the filtered results and then filter them again once more entities arrive.

 ### Parsing the results